 The David Hoar and Noreen Rudd Scholarship is to recognize trainees in Biochemistry and Molecular Biology at UBC.
 Scholarships totaling $2,950 have been made available through an endowment established by David Hoar (BSc 1966, PhD) and Noreen Rudd (MD 1965) for outstanding undergraduate and graduate First Nations, Inuit and Metis students of Canada in the Department of Biochemistry.
 Preference will be given to students from areas in British Columbia outside of the Lower Mainland and Greater Victoria.
 David is a geneticist and molecular biologist.
 He served on the Board of Directors and the Vancouver Aquarium.
 In 1988, he became the first person to testify in a Canadian court about DNA evidence.
 Noreen is a pediatrician and medical geneticist.
 She played a key role in the development of prenatal testing in Canada, and was a founding member of the Canadian College of Medical Geneticists.
 The scholarships are made on the recommendation of the Department of Biochemistry, and in the case of a graduate student, in consultation with the Faculty of Graduate and Postdoctoral Studies.

 PhD, Masters and undergraduate students in Biochemistry and Molecular Biology are all encouraged to apply for the David Hoar and Noreen Rudd Scholarship.
-To apply, send your CV, (2 page maximum) and a summary describing your connection to your First Nation, Inuit or Metis community, (250 words maximum) to firstname.lastname@example.org by September 29, 2021 at 5pm PST.
+To apply, send your CV, (2 page maximum) and a summary describing your connection to your First Nation, Inuit or Metis community, (250 words maximum) to firstname.lastname@example.org.
+New extended deadline is November 1, 2021 at 5pm PST.
 Please include your student number in your CV.
 If a suitable candidate is not identified, no candidate will be nominated for the award.
 For more information, please contact LeAnn Howe, email@example.com